gt-big-data/installation-guide/README.md

 ##### OSX
 Open a terminal and run sudo pip install -U scipy

-You can make sure its properly installed by opening up a python interpreter and type 'import scipy'
+You can make sure its properly installed by opening up a python interpreter and typing 'import scipy'

 ##### Nltk
 Nltk is a leading platform for building Python programs to work with human language data.